 Tekka is a Japanese condiment commonly used in miso soup.
 Traditionally, Tekka is made by boiling various roots for a long time to create a concentrated powder.

-In other parts of the world, Tekka is often sprinkled over dishes to create an umami flavor.
+Tekka is often sprinkled over dishes in other parts of the world to create an umami flavor.
 You don’t always need to mix Tekka with hot water to use because it can be added directly to your dishes.

 Create your first miso soup by adding Tekka.